Knife and Fork Inn Restaurant

 Liquor: Full-service bar with an excellent selection of wines and specialty cocktails

-The Knife and Fork is a landmark restaurant in Atlantic City with a storied history that dates to 1912 when it first opened its doors as an exclusive men's drinking and dining club.
+The Knife and Fork is a landmark restaurant in Atlantic City with a storied prohibition era history that dates to 1912 when it first opened its doors as an exclusive men's drinking and dining club.

 Owned by the Dougherty family who also owns Dock's Oyster House and Harry's Oyster Bar in Atlantic City.